sboesebeck/morphium/docs/poppydb.md

-# MorphiumServer: Standalone MongoDB-Compatible Server
+# PoppyDB: Standalone MongoDB-Compatible Server

-MorphiumServer is a standalone MongoDB wire protocol-compatible server built on the InMemoryDriver.
+PoppyDB is a standalone MongoDB wire protocol-compatible server built on the InMemoryDriver.
 Introduced in its mature form with **Morphium 6.1**, it allows any MongoDB client (Java, Python, Node.js, Go, etc.) to connect and interact with an in-memory database as a true **drop-in replacement** for MongoDB during development and testing.

-**Important:** MorphiumServer can be run as a standalone application from a dedicated executable JAR, or used programmatically as part of a Java application.
+**Important:** PoppyDB can be run as a standalone application from a dedicated executable JAR, or used programmatically as part of a Java application.

 ## Key Features